a2not/private-isu/logs.md

 +-------+-----+-------+-----+-----+-----+--------+-----------------------------+-------+-------+---------+-------+-------+-------+-------+--------+-----------+-------------+----------------+------------+
 ```

+`GET /` is the slowest but I'll keep it as is for now since it seems like it requires the understanding of the application logic.

-static file serving is kinda slow.
+Besides that, static file serving is kinda slow.
 Let's use nginx to serve static files.

 After implementing some image caching mechanism in application (details down below), the sum of the execution time took for `/image/*` went from 153.097s to 15.243s.
 Not bad.